 The Crestwood Partnership Agreement authorizes the Partnership to issue an unlimited number of additional partnership interests for the consideration and on the terms and conditions determined by the General Partner without the approval of the common unitholders.
-However, the affirmative vote of at least 2/3 of the preferred unitholders is required prior to the creation of any class of securities that (a) rank senior to the preferred units with respect to distributions or (b) in the case of securities pari passu with the preferred units with respect to distributions, exceeds \$300 million in aggregate face value and is convertible into more than 48,125,000 common units.
+However, the affirmative vote of at least 2/3 of the preferred unitholders is required prior to the creation of any class of securities that (a) rank senior to the preferred units with respect to distributions, exceeds \$300 million in aggregate face value and is convertible into more than 48,125,000 common units.